 How much contact is there with Placement Year International?

-We know you’ll need advice and support soon after arriving and we’re always there to help but we won’t bug you every day after you’ve lived there for several months!
+Generally, we know you’ll need advice and support soon after arriving and we’re always available to help but we won’t bug you every day after you’ve lived there for several months!

 What can I do in my free time?

 Get to know your local colleagues out of work and socialise with our other placement interns.

 In China you can practice your Mandarin and learn tai chi or calligraphy.
 Relax in exquisite boutique bars and restaurants or devour freshly-made dumplings and hot noodle soup on a wobbly table down a backstreet.
 Go further afield and scramble along the Great Wall, help at a giant panda centre or wonder at the Terracotta Army in Xi’An.